 Similarly, you could then run an electric heater off your generator, just ensure it will not tip over.
 While many have auto shut-off sensors, you still don’t want anything knocking around in your RV while driving.
-Note: This alternative is not advisable in towable RVs where they cannot be monitored but should work fine to help warm non-cab passengers of a motorhome.
+Note: We do not advise this alternative in towable RVs where they cannot be monitored but should work fine to help warm non-cab passengers of a motorhome.

 Do not use portable propane heaters, as they require venting for the exhaust which would require a window open.
 This would likely make it colder in your RV than before and defeat the purpose.
 Plus, it could easily tip over during travel.